Suresh-Panchala/BeagleBoneBlack/README.md

 	(Ex : BeagleBone, RaspberryPi, Panda Board, etc.).
 	Choosing and Installing Cross-Compiler is depends upon the Architecture of the target machine, that we are going to build the executables.

-        In this case, the target device BeagleBoneBlack's Architecture is ARM Cortex-A8 ( For more info : https://en.wikipedia.org/wiki/BeagleBoard#BeagleBone_Black ) So,
+	In this case, the target device BeagleBoneBlack's Architecture is ARM Cortex-A8 ( For more info : https://en.wikipedia.org/wiki/BeagleBoard#BeagleBone_Black ) So, we have to install a Cross-Compiler for ARM Architeture.

+	command to install ARM Cross-Compiler:

+		sudo apt-get install gcc-arm-linux-gnueabi-